paul-duvall/100-days-of-code/log-r3.md

 * Continued to work on menu page, getting all of the menu items in place and tidying up styling

 #### Thoughts:
+Really worked hard on the cafe menu page today and brought it really close to completion.
+There are just a couple of bits that need finishing off but it is 95% done.
+Then I need to think about the other two pages, which should be significantly easier and - really - at the same time, work out how I'm going to present it to the client.

 ![Fancy line](https://github.com/paul-duvall/website_images/blob/master/line1.png?raw=true)